BroadSoft-Xtended/DeveloperPortalDocs/Hub/ProvideContextualUserInformation.md

-# UC-One Hub API - How to Provide Contextual User Information
+# How to Provide Contextual User Information